-Malina Schneider grew up in the suburbs of Cleveland.
-She moved to the east coast to attend New York University.
-During the nine years she spent in New York City, she received a Bachelor’s Degree in Sociology and worked in finance.
-With a move to Morristown New Jersey, Schneider transitioned from finance to freelancing as a Studio Artist and Art Director.
-Later in the Hudson Valley, New York State, she became a rock and ice climbing guide and high altitude mountaineer; owning her own company.
-The Mohonk Preserve (Gunks) and surroundings were her home and she climbed there and traveled climbing internationally for more than ten years.
+Malina Schneider moved to the east coast to attend New York University.
+She received a Bachelor’s Degree in Sociology.
+During the nine years she spent in New York City, she worked in finance.
+Malina transitioned from finance to freelancing as a Studio Artist and Art Director.
+Later Malina became a rock and ice climbing guide and high altitude mountaineer; owning her own company.
+The Mohonk Preserve (Gunks) and surroundings were her home and she climbed there and traveled climbing internationally for more than a decade.
 Retiring from climbing in 2005 she moved to Danbury Connecticut, where she now lives.